-The data represents approximately 477,000 students.
+The data represent approximately 477,000 students.
 By learning mode, 13% of total students were in-person, 48% hybrid and 38% remote.
 By race and ethnicity, students were 50% white, 28% Hispanic or Latino, 13% Black or African American, and 9% for all other racial and ethnic groups (American Indian or Alaska Native, Asian, Native Hawaiian, other Pacific Islander or two or more Races).
 Finally, 16% were students with disabilities, 8% were English learners and 43% qualified for free or reduced-price meals.
-Table A1 in the methodology section provides numerical student sample sizes for Figures 1 through 6.
-See the methodology section on page 13 for additional details.
+Table A1 in the Appendix provides numerical student sample sizes for Figures 1 through 6.
+See the Appendix for additional details about the methodology.